-Monticello Professional - Thomas Jefferson's Home
+Monticello Professional - Thomas Jefferson's Home - Paper Model Project Kit

-Have a school project due?
-Want extra credit?
 These models are perfect for that last minute project!

-All models can be purchased starting at only $9.95 for the 7"x10", printed on any standard home or office printer,.
-You will receive a download BUTTON on your confirmation page once you completed your order.
+These paper models can be purchased starting at only $9.95 for the 7"x10", and $11.95 for the 10”x13” instant PDF downloads which can printed on any standard home or office printer on regular paper.

 Your Best Way To Get An "A"!